huggingface/transformers/README.md

 - The first NoteBook ([Comparing TF and PT models.ipynb](https://github.com/huggingface/pytorch-pretrained-BERT/blob/master/notebooks/Comparing%20TF%20and%20PT%20models.ipynb)) extracts the hidden states of a full sequence on each layers of the TensorFlow and the PyTorch models and computes the sandard deviation between them.
 In the given example, we get a standard deviation of 1.5e-7 to 9e-7 on the various hidden state of the models.

-- The second NoteBook ([Comparing TF and PT models SQuAD predictions.ipynb](https://github.com/huggingface/pytorch-pretrained-BERT/blob/master/notebooks/Comparing%20TF%20and%20PT%20models%20SQuAD%20predictions.ipynb)) compares the loss computed by the TensorFlow and the PyTorch models for identical initialization of the fine-tuning layer and computes the sandard deviation between them.
+- The second NoteBook ([Comparing TF and PT models SQuAD predictions.ipynb](https://github.com/huggingface/pytorch-pretrained-BERT/blob/master/notebooks/Comparing%20TF%20and%20PT%20models%20SQuAD%20predictions.ipynb)) compares the loss computed by the TensorFlow and the PyTorch models for identical initialization of the fine-tuning layer of the `BertForQuestionAnswering` and computes the sandard deviation between them.
 In the given example, we get a standard deviation of 2.5e-7 between the models.

-Please follow the instructions given in the Notebooks to run and modify them.
+Please follow the instructions given in the notebooks to run and modify them.
+They can also be nice example on how to use the models in a simpler way than the full fine-tuning scripts we provide.

 ## Fine-tuning with BERT: running the examples